Vietnam.vn - Nền tảng quảng bá Việt Nam

 Heritage conservation of the whole country is managed by the Cultural Heritage Law, which still has many shortcomings due to focusing only on the conservation of relics, which account for a small proportion of the total architectural planning heritage.

-In reality, over 80% of urban architectural heritage works are not monuments, so it may be necessary to preserve only a part of them in their original state, while the remaining part and the surrounding area can be renovated, embellished, or expanded, integrating new functions, as long as they are in harmony with the heritage space of the main work.
+In reality, over 80% of urban architectural heritage works are not monuments, so it may only be necessary to preserve a part of it in its original state, the remaining part and the surrounding area can be renovated, refurbished, or expanded, integrating new functions, as long as it is in harmony with the heritage space of the main work.

 That was also the key to the success of the project to preserve and renovate the old town of Tan Thien Dia that we carried out in Shanghai (China), showing that preservation can absolutely bring high economic efficiency, as this area has now become one of the places that contribute the most to the city budget.